-Venture off the beaten track to the Laguna Colorada, a fiery red lake situated at a high elevation of 4278m.
-Red algae and plankton give the lake its red colour whilst chemical deposits frame the lake with a white fringe to create a visual spectacular.
-The best feature of this lake however are the flocks of pink flamingos that breed here and marvellously don’t seem to mind visitors getting close up with their cameras.
+Venture off the beaten track to the Laguna Colorada, a fiery red lake situated at a high elevation of 4278 m.
+Red algae and plankton give the lake its red color whilst chemical deposits frame the lake with a white fringe to create a visual spectacular.
+The best feature of this lake however are the flocks of pink flamingos that breed here and marvelously don’t seem to mind visitors getting close up with their cameras.

 Do try the local food – there is wonderful hearty fare available around Bolivia including Empanadas, which are delicious pastry shells stuffed with all manner of tasty fillings including meat, olives and vegetables.
 Whilst it is still lesser known this is the best time to visit Bolivia.

 For a real treat, try a llama steak tasting much like pork, and also the Andean ‘super food’ quinoa.